temach/k8s-training/README.md

-# kube-proxy "mode: iptables" and random load balancing
+# kube-proxy in "mode: iptables" and randomised load balancing

 for slightly dated theory see: https://netdevconf.info/1.1/proceedings/papers/Load-balancing-with-nftables.pdf